wtamucis/project-1-website-2025FACIDM6303Anderson/README.md

 # Lord of the Rings Website

-This project was created for **CIDM 6303 – Technical Foundations of CIS** (Fall 2025) as **Project 1: Build a Website**.
+This project was created for **CIDM 6303 – Technical Foundations of CIS** as **Project 1: Build a Website**.
-The goal of this assignment was to design a multi-page website using **HTML, CSS, and best practices** for web structure and styling.
+The goal of this assignment was to design a multi-page website using HTML and CSS.

 ## Project Overview